 There is no going back.

-And, you know, I remember Reagan famously said in a CPAC speech, because I've quoted it so often, is it a third party we need or a revitalized second party with no pale pastels but bold color differences, and he made the argument we need a revitalized second party, Republican Party.
+And, you know, I remember Reagan famously said in a CPAC speech, because I've quoted it so often: is it a third party we need or a revitalized second party with no pale pastels but bold color differences?

-But the old Republican Party, where they make promises that they're going to repeal and replace Obamacare, and they're not willing to fight, they're not willing to use their enumerated powers to get rid of those parts of Obamacare that they could have.
+Now, I'm fine whichever way it happens, but the old Republican Party, where they make promises that they're going to repeal and replace Obamacare, and they're not willing to fight, they're not willing to use their enumerated powers to get rid of those parts of Obamacare that they could have.

-If the Republican Party is going to commit brave men and women to fight bleed and die like they did in Iraq, and not fight to retain the victory, then that's not the party that's going to win.
+If the Republican Party is going to commit brave men and women to fight, bleed, and die like they did in Iraq and not fight to retain the victory, then that's not the party that's going to win.

 Look, the Republican Party better understand what's happening here.

-With ninety-five million Americans out of work, with the lowest labor participation rate since the 70s, the lowest home ownership rate in 51 years, the worst recovery since the 40s, 12, 13 million more Americans on food stamps,
+With 95 million Americans out of work, with the lowest labor participation rate since the 70s, the lowest home ownership rate in 51 years, the worst recovery since the 40s, 12,

-8 million more Americans in poverty, one in five American families without a single member family member working, one in six American men, 18 to 34 in jail, or uh living in mommy and daddy's basement.
+13 million more Americans on food stamps, 8 million more Americans in poverty, one in five American families without a single family member working, one in six American men 18 to 34 in jail or living in mommy and daddy's basement, there's something radically wrong.

-You know, 4,000, nearly 4,000 people died in Chicago alone since Obama's been president.
+You know, 4,000, nearly 4,000 people died in Chicago alone since Obama's been president, 3,000 shot in Chicago this year alone.

-so we'll have millions and millions of high-paying jobs and incentivize these companies to build the factories in Michigan and in Wisconsin and Minnesota and Pennsylvania and Ohio, unless the Republican Party has the answers to help those people that are suffering in massive numbers,
+So we'll have millions and millions of high-paying jobs and incentivize these companies to build the factories in Michigan and in Wisconsin and Minnesota and Pennsylvania and Ohio.

 Here's a ladder to success.

-You know, if they don't show that there is a free market-based answer to health care, if they don't show the benefits of energy independence, if they don't go into working neighborhoods and say, I never got a job from a poor person,
+You know, if they don't show that there is a free market-based answer to health care, if they don't show the benefits of energy independence, if they don't go into working neighborhoods and say,

-and if I allow trillions of dollars repatriated into this country from multinational corporations with the stipulation that they've got to build factories and manufacturing centers in cities that are half dead like Detroit, you've got to make that case, but you gotta go there.
+I never got a job from a poor person, and if I allow trillions of dollars repatriated into this country from multinational corporations With the stipulation that they've got to build factories and manufacturing centers in cities that are half dead like Detroit, you've got to make that case, but you've got to go there and you got to do it.

 But Republicans have lost any sense of vision, any sense of fight, any sense of a backbone, and they have basically capitulated.

-So this the old Republican order, I'm telling you, and I'll go through this tomorrow, and I'll go through this on Thursday.
+So the old Republican order, I'm telling you, and I'll go through this tomorrow, and I'll go through this on Thursday, but the old Republican order will never be the same.

 Win, lose, or draw today.